brandondube/prysm/docs/source/index.rst

 Use Cases
 ---------
-prysm aims to be a swiss army knife for an optical engineer or student.
+prysm aims to be a swiss army knife for optical engineers and students.
 Its primary use cases include:

 * Analysis of optical data
 * robust numerical modeling of optical and opto-electronic systems based on physical optics